MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 parameters must be used together: if --build-context-server-id is provided, --workspace is required as well, and if you want to target all matching workspaces you must omit both of them (see Example 8).
-For regular test-result push without build-context parameters, --workspace can still be provided on its own (see Example 1).
+For regular test-result push without pipeline build-context parameters, --workspace must be provided.(see Example 1).

 Supported test result formats
 -----------------------------